pactflow/pact-msw-adapter/README.md

 This test will generate the following two pacts, which can be found in the `./msw_generated_pacts` folder

+## Contributors

-## Contributors - Made possible by these awesome people!
+Made possible by these awesome people!
 You are welcome to contribute too!

 ![Repo Contributors](https://contrib.rocks/image?repo=YOU54F/msw-pact)

+Special thanks to [Juan Cruz](https://github.com/IJuanI) for being an early adopter and improving the experience!